dereuromark/cakephp-ajax/docs/View/Ajax.md

 A CakePHP view class to make working with AJAX a bit easier.

 ## Configs
-First enable JSON extensions.
+First enable JSON extensions if you want to use `json` extension.
 You can either use the included bootstrap file, or add the snippet manually to your own one:
 ```
 Router::extensions(['json']);
 ```

 ## Usage
-Using the json extension you can then access your action through the following URL:
+Using the `json` extension you can then access your action through the following URL:
 ```
 /controller/action.json
 ```